-The EMP is the instrument that describes the safeguards against the main risks: civil works, including asbestos; health care waste management; and pest management.
+The EMP is the instrument that describes the safeguards against the main risks: civil works, including asbestos; health care waste management, and pest management.
 The 2008 HSSP2 EMP recommends appropriate mitigation measures and monitoring programs to be followed with a view to guiding the Program design and incorporating appropriate management plans during HSSP2 implementation.

 In October, 2013, the First Additional Financing (AF1) for HSSP2 of USD 13.44 million was approved.
 The additional financing was used to scale up the number of health equity funds (HEFs) and service delivery grants (SDGs) that finance health services as well as fill financing gaps for other activities such as training and operating costs.
 In September 12, 2014, the Second Additional Financing (AF2) of US\$ 12.69 million was approved.
-The AF2 was used to fill financing gap for HEFs and SDGs for approximately nine months from the fourth quarter of 2014 to the second quarter of 2015.
-In November 6, 2015, the Third Additional Financing (AF3) of 12.14 million was approved.
-The AF3 is being used to: (a) cover a financing gap for an additional 11 months from August 1, 2015 to June 30, 2016, for the Service Delivery Grants (SDGs) in existing 36 Special Operating Agencies (SOAs); and (b) scaling up of Health Equity Funds (HEFs) from 61 to all 88 Operational Districts (ODs) in the country.
+The AF2 is being used to fill financing gap for HEFs and SDGs for approximately nine months from the fourth quarter of 2014 to the second quarter of 2015.
+AF1 and AF2 triggered the same policies as the Original Program.
+The 2008 EMP was updated for AF2 to reflect lessons learned during safeguards implementation of HSSP2 and AF1.

-AF1, AF2 and AF3 triggered the same policies as the Original Project.
-As part of the preparation for AF3, the EMP of AF2 has recently been updated in July 2015 to reflect findings and recommendations made by the partial environmental assessment carried out in January 2015 and lessons learned during safeguards implementation of HSSP2, AF1 and AF2.
 EMP has been attached with bidding documents to inform contractors and engineers about their responsibility to comply with required safeguard policies and tools.
-The task team paid close attention to monitoring the Project implementation and found that the environmental adverse impacts were minimal and site specific.
+The task team paid close attention to monitoring the Program implementation and found that the environmental adverse impacts were minimal and site specific.
 These were mitigated through applying good construction and good construction management practices.
 Implementation of safeguard policies under HSSP2 and AF1 and AF2 has been satisfactory.
-The HSSP2 closing date has been extended twice from June 30, 2014 to December 31, 2015 to allow adequate time for completion of remaining civil works and procurement of medical equipment from the original project and to June 30, 2016 for bridging financing support of implementation of Health Strategic Plan 2008-2015 and Health Strategic Plan 2016-2020, which will be launched in March 2016.
+The HSSP2 closing date has been extended from June 30, 2014 to December 31, 2015 to allow adequate time for completion of remaining civil works and procurement of medical equipment from the original project.